 Workers' compensation insurance is complex.
 The rules and the processes involved are prescribed by law and often contain language that is difficult to understand.
 The Ombudsman is familiar with and can clearly describe the relevant rules and procedures to you.

-The Ombudsman can help you obtain, evaluate, and understand workers' compensation insurance information pertaining to loss experience, claims, classification assignments, experience modifications, and other factors that impact your policy premium.
-The Ombudsman will also work with you to explain rules and decisions as well as the rights and options of all parties.
+The Ombudsman can help you obtain, evaluate and understand workers' compensation insurance information pertaining to loss experience, claims, classification assignments, experience modifications and other factors that impact your policy premium.
+The Ombudsman will also work with you to explain rules and decisions as well as the rights and options of all parties involved.

 If you have a dispute, the Ombudsman can act as an intermediary between you and your insurance company and/or the WCIRB by clarifying the issues and putting you in contact with the appropriate individuals to resolve your dispute.

-The objective is to try to resolve issues by helping to make sure that all parties are fully informed and understand each others' positions.
+The objective is to facilitate a resolution of the issues by ensuring that all parties are fully informed and understand each others' positions.
 The Ombudsman is not permitted to be an advocate for any of the parties involved nor does the Ombudsman have direct authority to implement changes.

-The Policyholder Ombudsman is available to speak to employers and employer associations to help them better understand the workers’ compensation insurance system and to help avoid or resolve disputes before they occur.
+The Policyholder Ombudsman is available to speak to employers and employer associations to help them better understand the workers’ compensation insurance system, in order to prevent issues from arising and to provide information to facilitate dispute resolution.

 California state law defines the Policyholder Ombudsman's position as an employee of the WCIRB working in an independent associate capacity.
 The position receives guidance from an oversight committee comprised of an insurer, an employer representative and a representative of the California Department of Insurance, who chairs the committee.